jweiland-net/jwauth/Documentation/Administrator/Index.rst

 Is this extension IPv6 compatible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes it is.
-It uses the comIP() method of GeneralUtility to validate and compare IPv6 addresses.
+It uses the comIP() method of GeneralUtility which can validate IPv4 and IPv6 addresses.

 What about "Logout"?
 ^^^^^^^^^^^^^^^^^^^^